Skip to content

 A. Core families 1a Two-adult families w/ kids · 1b Single-parent families w/ kids · 2 Multi-generational households · 3a/3b Families w/ young adults (no kids) Build the most structurally-constrained households first, while there's a full population to choose from.

-B. Couples / singles 4a Elderly couples · 4b Elderly singles · 5a Adult couples · 5b Adult singles · 6 Young-adult pairs Pair off and place remaining adults / elderly.
+C. Couples / singles 4a Elderly couples · 4b Elderly singles · 5a Adult couples · 5b Adult singles · 6 Young-adult pairs Pair off and place remaining adults / elderly.

-D. Top up existing households (household_excess) 11 Extra kids → kid-families · 11 More YA → YA households · 12a/12b YA → adult families w/o kids · 13 YA → families w/ kids · 14 YA → multi-gen · 15 Old Adults → multi-gen · 16 More elderly → multi-elderly · 17 More adults → multi-gen Inflate already-built households using poisson-distributed counts to mop up surplus people while respecting size constraints (category_sum max: ...).
+E. Top up existing households (household_excess) 11 Extra kids → kid-families · 11 More YA → YA households · 12a/12b YA → adult families w/o kids · 13 YA → families w/ kids · 14 YA → multi-gen · 15 Old Adults → multi-gen · 16 More elderly → multi-elderly · 17 More adults → multi-gen Inflate already-built households using poisson-distributed counts to mop up surplus people while respecting size constraints (category_sum max: ...).

-E. Flexible households 18 Flexible households (pattern: "0 >=0 >=0 >=0", max_household_size: 10) · then add Adults / Old Adults / YA to them A general-purpose adult-only household pattern that absorbs whoever's left.
+F. Flexible households 18 Flexible households (pattern: "0 >=0 >=0 >=0", max_household_size: 10) · then add Adults / Old Adults / YA to them A general-purpose adult-only household pattern that absorbs whoever's left.

-F. Final cleanup household_promotion (couples accept young adults; singles become multi-adult; elderly singles → couples) · household_overflow for remaining YA / Adults / Old Adults · final Promote and allocate all remaining Last-ditch passes that will place everyone, even if it means stretching existing patterns.
+G. Final cleanup household_promotion (couples accept young adults; singles become multi-adult; elderly singles → couples) · household_overflow for remaining YA / Adults / Old Adults · final Promote and allocate all remaining Last-ditch passes that will place everyone, even if it means stretching existing patterns.

 To change the order, reorder the steps: list.
 To drop a step, comment its block.
 To tighten allocations, lower max_household_size, lower category_sum max, or narrow add_distribution.max.

-5.2.3 relationship_rules.yaml — internal household structure
+5.2.3 relationship_rules.yaml shapes each household internally

 Steps that say rule: "..." look up that rule here.
 The shipped rules: